jonisavo/uicomponents/README.md

 UIComponents are VisualElements with protected virtual methods which are overridden via source generation.
 Those virtual methods are called when the UIComponent is first attached to a panel.

+Those looking for a real-world example may feast their eyes on [this component](https://github.com/jonisavo/unitygit/blob/main/Packages/io.savolainen.unitygit/GUI/Components/RepositoryHeader.cs) from my UnityGit project.
+It is a header element used for Git repositories.

 ## Testing

 The UIComponents package has been designed with testability in mind.
 The `UIComponents.Testing`